sheui-ui/Ithkuil/README.md

 This simulator does not send any data packets; all results are generated randomly.

 ---

+对于IPA字符复制器，详见IPA Character Copier Readme.pdf
+For further details on the IPA Character Copier, please refer to the IPA Character Copier Readme.pdf

+---
 ---

 Translated with DeepL.com (free version)